Blaqadonis/human_action_recognition_app/README.md

 ## Problem Statement:

 Human Action Recognition (HAR) aims to identify human behavior.
 It has a wide range of applications, and therefore has been attracting increasing attention in the field of computer vision.
 Human actions can be represented using various data modalities, such as RGB, skeleton, depth, infrared, point cloud, event stream, audio, acceleration, radar, and WiFi signal, which encode different sources of useful yet distinct information and have various advantages depending on the application scenarios.

 Consequently, lots of existing works have attempted to investigate different types of approaches for HAR using various modalities.

-This project was just to build an Image Classification Model using CNN that classifies several human actions, turn this to a production pipeline, try out different deployment modes, and to make use of some of the MLOPs tools we used in MLOPs Zoomcamp 2023 cohort course for the completion of the course hosted by
+This project was just to build an Image Classification Model using CNN that classifies several human actions, turn this to a product service, using some MLOPs tools and observing industry best practices, as completion of the course - MLOPs Zoomcamp 2023 hosted by
 [DataTalksClub](https://www.linkedin.com/search/results/all/?fetchDeterministicClustersOnly=true&heroEntityKey=urn%3Ali%3Aorganization%3A71802369&keywords=datatalksclub&origin=RICH_QUERY_SUGGESTION&position=0&searchId=0157507a-27bf-439c-b717-8394da03a0fb&sid=6~t)